CSS Shenandoah: Fate of the crew

 Sometime in December 1865, crew members S.S.
 Lee, Orris M. Brown, John T. Mason and W.C.
 Whittle sailed from Liverpool to Buenos Aires, via Bahia, Rio de Janeiro and Montevideo.
 After prospecting for a while, they went to Rosario, upon Paraná River, and near there bought a small place and began farming.
-As the animosity of the US government began to soften towards them, Brown and Mason returned home; Lee and Whittle did the same later.
+As the animosity of the US government began to soften towards them, Brown and Mason returned home, followed later by Lee and Whittle.

 On returning home, Mason took a law course at the University of Virginia, graduated, and was successful at his profession.
 He settled in Baltimore, and married Miss Helen Jackson, of New York, daughter of the late Lieutenant Alonzo Jackson of the U.S. Navy.

 Whittle returned home to Virginia from Buenos Aires in 1867.
 Born in Norfolk, Virginia in 1840, an 1858 graduate of the U.S. Naval Academy and an officer in the U.S. Navy before resigning his commission to accept a commission in the Confederate States Navy, Whittle was appointed captain of one of the Bay line steamers running between Baltimore, Norfolk and Portsmouth in 1868 shortly after returning to Virginia and continued in this capacity until 1890.
 After, he was a Superintendent for the Norfolk and Western Railway Company.
 In 1902, he became an organizer of the Virginia Bank and Trust Company, Virginia Bank and Trust Building, and served as its vice president and one of its directors thereafter.

 Born in 1824, Captain Waddell was a former U.S. Navy officer with decades of sailing experience and a Mexican–American War naval combat veteran before resigning his commission to accept a commission in the Confederate States Navy.
 He returned from England to the United States in 1875 to captain San Francisco for the Pacific Mail Company.
 He later took command of a force that policed the oyster fleets in the Chesapeake Bay.
 In 1886, Waddell died of a brain disorder and was buried at St. Anne's Episcopal Church in Annapolis, Maryland.